Reeling ‘Em In- 10 Tips for Writing Impressive Headlines

 Headlines need to tell the story

-- Try to avoid puns on the web; it’s important to tell the story through the headline and be as descriptive as possible.
+- Try to avoid puns on the web; it’s important to tell the story and be as descriptive as possible.

 - Headlines are important when it comes to ranking, pun headlines won’t be helpful for SEO.

 Stay away from clickbait

 - Clickbait tends to dumb-down a site and the post tends to not deliver on the promise that the title makes to the user.

 - Overdoing it can be enticing but it’ll eventually disappoint readers and will fail as a long-term strategy.

 - These headlines are often competing with other sites and posts on news outlets and social media sites.